edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 ```
 As you can can see, we have set the file for two servers for the `dynamic app` and three for the `static app`.

-This part of the configuraion is to enable a Load Balancer Manager web interface that should be accessed via the folowing URL : http://demo.res.ch:8080/balancer-manager
+This part of the configuration is to enable a Load Balancer Manager web interface that should be accessed via the following URL : http://demo.res.ch:8080/balancer-manager
 ```
 <Location "/balancer-manager">
 		SetHandler balancer-manager